roadmunk-jon/MRR-Analysis/README.md

 Setting up git:

 git is a system used to save work in progress.
 First, you must install git.
 You can do this by running git --version from the terminal or by downloading it from the GitHub website.
 Following this, you can initialize a git repository in your current directory with 'git init'.
 Lastly, you can connect your git repo to this repository with 'git remote add origin https://github.com/roadmunk-jon/MRR-Analysis.git'.

+Design assumptions:

+The following data will be provided:

+1) Logos
+2) MRR per month
+3) Whether or not each logo is managed
+4) What each logo's last tier was
+5) What each logo's first and last date as customer was